isomerpages/moe-bendemeersec/_academic-curriculum/Mathematics.md

 description: ""
 ---
 <h4><strong>Our Learning Outcomes</strong></h4>
-<p>Our Math Dept envisions all students to achieve mathematical competencies
+<p>Our Mathematics Dept envisions all students to achieve mathematical competencies
-through a strong mathematics program that enables every child to do Mathematics that is suited to his/her ability and emphasizes on the five components (concepts, skills, processes, attitudes, and metacognition) of problem solving.</p>
+through a strong mathematics programme that enables every child to do Mathematics that is suited to his/her ability and emphasizes on the five components (concepts, skills, processes, attitudes, and metacognition) of problem solving.</p>